-The Kilmacow Local Area Plan will replace the current Kilmacow Village Plan which was contained in Volume II of Kilkenny County Development Plan 2002-2008, in line with the new Kilkenny County Development Plan 2008-2014, which was adopted in June 2008.
+The Kilmacow Local Area Plan 2009-2015 will replace the current Kilmacow Village Plan which was contained in Volume II of Kilkenny County Development Plan 2002-2008, in line with the new Kilkenny County Development Plan 2008-2014, which was adopted in June 2008.
 The Local Area Plan will remain in place for a period of 6 years from the date of its adoption.

 The Plan will establish a land use framework for the sustainable development of the area, including the location, nature, size and operating conditions.
-The Local Area Plan will form a statutory document, conforming to the policies and objectives set out in the 2008-2014 County Development Plan and other relevant government guidelines and documents.
+The Local Area

+Plan will form a statutory document, conforming to the policies and objectives set out in the 2008-2014 County Development Plan and other relevant government guidelines and documents.

-The Plan will identify the existing character of the area, set out a common vision or strategy for Kilmacow that is generally supported by the local community and that provides a positive framework for guiding private development and public investment in the village.
-It will provide a means (via policies and objectives) to influence future development to create a sustainable environment.
-The overall aim will be to accommodate local development needs in an orderly and sustainable manner, whilst protecting the historic character of the village.
+The Plan identifies the existing character of the area, sets out a common vision or strategy for Kilmacow that is generally supported by the local community and that provides a positive framework for guiding private development and public investment in the village.
+It provides a means (via policies and key actions) to influence future development to create a sustainable environment.
+The overall aim is to accommodate development needs in an orderly and sustainable manner, whilst protecting the historic character of the village.

-The Plan area comprises approximately 305 hectares of land (195 hectares of which are zoned rural) - and a current population of around 764 persons.
+The Proposed Variations to the Draft Plan area comprises approximately 277 hectares of land (169 hectares of which are zoned Rural Conservation Area) - and a current population of around 764 persons.
+(The Draft plan had zoned approx. 279 hectares, of which 169 were zoned for Rural Conservation Area.)